waterholeforum/core/docs/install.md

 # Installation

+## Installing Waterhole Locally

+## Installing Waterhole into an Existing Laravel Application

+## Installing Waterhole on Ubuntu

 ## Server Requirements

 Before you install Waterhole, it's important to check that your server meets the requirements.
 To run Waterhole, you will need: